 From 1 August 2016, a national consultation process was held across capital cities and regional areas of Australia.
 The consultation process provided a valuable opportunity for organisations and individuals to participate in the discussion of pharmacy issues with the Review Panel.

-The fourth stage of consultation will commence following the release of the Interim Report in late 2016.
+The fourth stage of consultation will commence following the release of the Interim Report in early 2017.
 This will highlight key issues raised during earlier consultations and will include draft recommendations.
 The Review Panel will invite written comments in response to the Interim Report.

 Stage 5 – Final Report